sukovanej/effect-http/docs/modules/Middlewares.ts.md

 The annotation key is configurable using the first argument.

-Note that in order to apply the annotation also for access logging, you should make sure the `access-log` extension runs after the `uuid-log-annotation`.
+Note that in order to apply the annotation also for access logging, you should make sure the `access-log` middleware is plugged after the `uuid-log-annotation`.

 **Signature**